 What patterns repeat across SaaS deployments?

-The patterns I see most often: a churn watch agent that runs daily on usage data, a billing anomaly agent that runs hourly on Stripe, a CRM hygiene agent that runs nightly to fix stale fields, a support triage agent that runs in real time against a ticket queue, and a weekly revenue retro agent that produces a Slack-posted summary.
+The patterns that repeat most often: a churn watch agent that runs daily on usage data, a billing anomaly agent that runs hourly on Stripe, a CRM hygiene agent that runs nightly to fix stale fields, a support triage agent that runs in real time against a ticket queue, and a weekly revenue retro agent that produces a Slack-posted summary.
 Five agents covers eighty percent of the value most SaaS teams get from this category in 2026.

 Frequently asked questions